-Along similar lines, it is now standard evolutionary theory that the mitochondria in every human cell are actually bacteria which invaded and then embedded themselves in human cells.
+Along similar lines of lateral thinking, it is now standard evolutionary theory that the mitochondria in every human cell are actually bacteria which invaded and then embedded themselves in human cells.
 Similarly chloroplasts in plant cells are thought by evolutionists to have been free-living organisms in the distant past.

-Not many people will publicise the anomalous fact that this hypothesis is Lamarckian rather than Mendelian and therefore it does not fit in with standard evolutionary hypothesis.
+Not many people will publicise the anomalous fact that this hypothesis is Lamarckian rather than Mendelian and therefore it does not fit in with the standard evolutionary hypothesis, which is now called neo-Darwinism to accommodate the evolution of the hypothesis itself, which prevents an exact defintion.
 This does not stop the popularising zeal of such propagandists as Richard Dawkins and Steve Jones peddling this hypothesis as if it was truth.